 Improving the Education Around Online Scams

-Whilst the younger generation is growing up with internet security being drilling into them to create a tech-savvy attitude, the older generations seem to be have been forgotten, and because of this, they become the ones that are more regularly the victims of online crime.
+Whilst the younger generation are growing up with internet security being drilling into them to create a tech-savvy attitude, the older generations seem to be have been forgotten, and because of this they become the ones that are more regularly the victims of online crime.

 Anyone can be a victim of online crime, with it being estimated that around £10 billion is lost every year in the UK alone because of cyber scams.
 Age UK reported that 43% of older people believe they have been a target for scammers.